meet-projects/Y2YL201617_Week3/README.md

 1. What are the tables in our database?
 Run `\d` to find out.

 2. What columns does each table have?
-Run `\d tablename` to find out.
+Run `\d tablename` (where 'tablename' is replace with the table you want to explore) to find out.

 Select statements